Know in one minute about Goji berries health benefits

 A research study suggested that 150 g of fresh goji berry, for 30 days by older healthy adults (55-72 years old) improves the immune system.
-Daily consumption of goji berry increases general feelings of well-being, such as fatigue and sleep, and boosts short term memory.
-It also increases in the number of lymphocytes and improves focus without any adverse effect on the elderly (19).
+Daily consumption of goji berry increases general feelings of well-being, such as fatigue and sleep, and boosts short-term memory.
+It also increases the number of lymphocytes and improves focus without any adverse effect on the elderly (19).

 Side effect of Goji berry

 Beside Goji berries health benefits there are some side effects too.
 These are as follows.

 1. Risk of food allergy

 A person who is allergic to peach peel and a protein called panallergen nonspecific lipid transfer protein should avoid goji berry.
 It may cause allergy with symptoms like hives, nausea, dizziness, or wheezing (20).

 The individual who is already under medication like warfarin, blood sugar, and blood pressure drug should avoid consumption of goji berry.
 It may cause serious health problems.